Some rehearsal photos , taken 4/2/17 by Kisha McWilliams Michael:

 Come Play.
 Come Be Heard.
 We all need to be At the Table.

-Where Are We Now/Community Ensemble is possible thanks to support from the 111 Sunnyside Charitable Trust, Connecticut Office of the Arts/Regional Grant Initiative, Community Foundation of Middlesex County, and the Puffin Foundation.
+Where Are We Now/Community Ensemble is possible thanks to support from the 111 Sunnyside Charitable Trust; Shoreline Arts Alliance, in partnership with the CT Office of the Arts and the National Endowment for the Arts; Community Foundation of Middlesex County; Oddfellows Playhouse; Middlesex County NAACP; and the Puffin Foundation.